AISeedHub/SubFore/README.md

-# SubFore: Subvolume Foreground Masking for Medical Image Modeling
+# Efficient Foreground Masking for 3D Medical Masked Image Modeling
-Offical implementation of paper [Subvolume-based Foreground Masking for Medical Masked Image Modeling]()
+Offical implementation of paper [Efficient Foreground Masking for 3D Medical Masked Image Modeling]()

 ![alt text](assets/framework.jpg "Framework")

 ## Contributions
-We focus on improving the pre-text task by exploring two-step masking strategy:
+We focus on improving the pre-text task by foreground masking:

 - (1) Subvolume partition, which leverages 3D subvolumes to incorporate richer spatial context than standard full volume patchified methods.
 - (2) Foreground Masking, which considers the semantic distribution of anatomy, aiming to exclude background air regions that lack meaningful features.